canerertano/bookz/README.md

-# MyReads Project 'Bookz'
+# Bookz Project

-This is the Udacity React Nanodegree project no.1.
+This is the Udacity React Nanodegree project no.1 Myreads.
 This project developed on top of starter template.
 In this app you can add books to shelfs and delete or change shelf of a book.

 ## Installation

 To run the app:
-* make sure that you have already installed the npm and node.js
+* make sure that you have already installed the node.js and npm
-* clone this repository
+* cloneor download this repository
 * change directory by typing
     ```sh
         $ cd bookz